sensorium/phelix/README.md

 -blocks/

 contains the blocks that have been exported from a Helix which phelix loads to construct a new preset.
 So far these are (almost all) mono and legacy, but this might change (you can add any if you find them missing).
 The blocks are made using HXedit by snapshotting all parameters (except bypass) and exporting as presets.
 These are then processed with extractBlocks.py to generate the block files.
-So far, IR blocks, Preamps and seperate Amp and Cab blocks aren't included.
+So far, IR blocks, legacy Amp/Cab, and Preamps and seperate Amp and Cab blocks aren't included.

 -presets/